 We don't want to tell lies to our children, and we don't want to minimise or deny the seriousness of our predicament.
 But we also don't want to fill them with despair.
 So it's important to present some points of light in the otherwise grim story of global warming and climate change.

-In particular, let's quash the notion that "it's too late" to do something about it: Because it is not too late to turn the tide back, and it's certainly never too late to prevent things from getting worse.
+In particular, let's quash the notion that "it's too late" to do something about it: Because while some effects of global warming will be with us for a long time, it's certainly never too late to prevent things from getting worse.